jobial-io/scase/README.md

 Application developers like to focus on the business logic, implemented on top of a **safe, concise and platform independent API**.

-It is usually not important if the service is eventually **deployed as an AWS Lambda or an Apache Pulsar function or a standalone app in a container, or maybe run in an Akka Cluster, or in a test locally**.
+It is usually not important if the service is eventually **deployed as an AWS Lambda**, an **Apache Pulsar function** or a **standalone app in a container, or maybe run in an Akka Cluster, or in a test locally**.

 In addition, we would like to: